 I first discovered SEO Powersuite years ago from Matthew Woodward’s blog.
 Fast forward a few years, and I explored the software.
 Over the last decade, I’ve used or at least trialed all major SEO tool suites available, including Ahrefs, MOZ, SEMrush, and Ubersuggest.

 The appeal of SEO Powersuite is simple.
 They provide agency-level tools at an affordable price tag with excellent customer service.
-Buying tools can quickly get expensive if you own a single website or blog.
-Most SEO tools are designed for agencies, not solopreneurs and small businesses.

 As a powerful tool, there’s plenty to discover and learn.
 I by no means know everything there is to know about this tool.
-I still rely on the support team (Inessa, Olga, and Alexander) to help me when I get stuck.
+I still rely on the support team (Inessa, Olga, Mary, and Alexander) to help me when I get stuck.

 #1 Rankings Summary

 The first feature worth talking about is the Ranking Summary tab.
 Located under Target Keywords, use this report to view a snapshot of how your ecommerce website is doing.

 After updating my keyword positions, I usually load this report and look at the Visibility Progress Graph.
 It shows how my keywords are performing over time.
 The more keywords on the first page, the greater your website’s visibility is.